If you want to grow your law practice into a smooth-running, profitable business you’ll need help.

 But the last two I joined were invaluable.

 Invaluable for quickly learning how to grow my business smoothly and effectively.
 And also for showing me what not to do, which is often the more valuable thing to know (because a lot of ideas SEEM like good ideas, but experienced folks have learned that they’re not).

-Imagine if you had access to other lawyers who were discussing things like:
+Imagine if you were in a group of lawyers who were discussing things like:

-- Which practice management software do you use, and what do you like or not like about i?
+- Which practice management software do you use, and what do you like or not like about it?

 - Where do you go to find good virtual assistance?

 - Who is good at doing bookkeeping (with trust accounting) for small law firms?

 - What’s the best printer for a small firm?

 - Has anyone tried online review services like Podium or Birdeye and what are your experiences?